cunilog/cunilog/readme.md

 - Small footprint.
 The goal is to keep it below 50 KiB of binary code and below 20 KiB when rarely used features are removed.
 - Single and multi-threaded.
-- Available as drop-in module, and as static library and dynamic library.
+- Available as drop-in module, or as static or dynamic library.
 - Platform independent without build automation system.
 No cmake or autotools are needed to build the module.
 Simply build it alongside your application.
 - UTF-8 by default but some UTF-16 functions are available on Windows.